 Like your mom always said, if something sounds too good to be true, it probably is.
 Here are some tip-offs that the “job” is fake:

 According to BBB Scam Tracker, 80% of victims reported that the scammer initiated contact with them, typically through a job board or social media.
 In this scenario, the “employer” will often offer you a job right away or try to entice you by saying that you’ve already made the first cut and they want to interview you as a finalist for the job.

 The pay is high—much higher than typical for the job.

 Here are two examples, one from an online listing and another reported by a reader:

-An online listing for a healthcare administrative assistant: This is a work from home job.
-Work hours is from 9am-4pm Monday-Friday You will earn $45 per hour for this position, you are also expected online at Yahoo Messenger during working hours.
-We also offer flexible hours….
+An online listing for a healthcare administrative assistant: This is a work-from-home job.
+Work hours are from 9 am-4 pm Monday-Friday You will earn $45 per hour for this position, you are also expected online at Yahoo Messenger during working hours.
+We also offer flexible hours…

 A note from a reader about an operations officer scam: I have never had anyone offer me a job working 20 hours a week, for $72,800 annually, without an interview or two or three.
 They don’t really say what you will be doing or where…The company address is in Spain.